mozilla/payments-ui/README.md

 # Payments UI

-This project comprises all styles, behaviour and interfaces for mozilla/payments
+This project comprises all styles, behaviour and interfaces for mozilla/payments.

 ## Developers

 ### Watching for file changes in development.

-We're using webpack to build a JS bundle
+We're using webpack to build a JS bundle.

 #### Under docker